GlobalBatchMgr Class

 When using TLS 1.2 and SSLProvider is set to Internal, the values refer to the supported groups for ECC.
 The following values are supported:

 The default value is set to balance common supported groups and the computational resources required to generate key shares.
-As a result only some groups are included by default in this setting.
+As a result, only some groups are included by default in this configuration setting.

-Note: All supported groups can always be used during the handshake even if not listed here, but if a group is used which is not present in this list it will incur an additional round trip and time to generate the key share for that group.
+Note: All supported groups can always be used during the handshake even if not listed here, but if a group is used that is not present in this list, it will incur an additional roundtrip and time to generate the key share for that group.

-In most cases this setting does not need to be modified.
-This should only be modified if there is a specific reason to do so.
+In most cases, this configuration setting does not need to be modified.
+This should be modified only if there is a specific reason to do so.

 The default value is ecdhe_x25519,ecdhe_secp256r1,ecdhe_secp384r1,ffdhe_2048,ffdhe_3072